[EPIC] Ursine RPM Copy dependencies on modular RPMS from Default Modules needs to be added

 - If module has multiple streams, ONLY the artifacts associated with the default module and the default module are copied, correct?

 - only the artifacts associated with the default module stream should ever be considered in the first place. if there is no default stream for a module, then RPMs should not be able to depend on it

-#2 Updated by bherring about 1 year ago
+#2 Updated by bherring over 1 year ago